keyuncheng/openec-et/README.md

 ### Manually Fail a Block

-Now we manually remove block *i*. **On the DataNode that stores block *i***, we enter the folder that physically stores the block in HDFS:
+Now we manually remove block *i*. **On the storage node that stores block *i***, we enter the folder that physically stores the block in HDFS:

 ```
 cd ${HADOOP_HOME}/dfs/data/current/BP-*/current/finalized/subdir0/subdir0/